Rome ice cream parlors, pastry shops, cafe', cafes, bars

 Caffe' - cafes - street cafes - bars

-The philosophy of the Italian coffee is that water under high pressure must pass as fast as possible the coffee powder, thus the name espresso (express coffee).
+Water under is pressed to pass as fast as possible the coffee powder, thus the name espresso (express coffee).
 It is intensely aromatic, and very strong, and the Italians usually like it very concentrated (it is called "caffe' ristretto", or simply "ristretto").
 If you want it more diluted, and hence with coffee filling the small cup up to the edge, ask for "caffe' lungo" (long).
 If you are American, we recommend that you ask for "Caffe' Americano": the barman will put the normal Italian coffee in a larger cappuccino cup, and dilute it with hot water.
 If you want some liqueur, then ask for "caffe' corretto" (literally revised coffee).
 Finally ask for "caffe' macchiato" (lit. stained coffee), if you want an additional splash of milk.

 Of course then you know about cappuccino.
 Perhaps you don't know though that the name originates by its colour, similar to that of the habit of the Capuchin monks.
 As you know, it looks like a frothy white coffee.
 In fact, to prepare it with the espresso machine some steam is pumped into some milk, and then a normal espresso coffee is added.
 Some Italians add some cocoa powder on the surface.